sycomix/Mycroft/README.md

 As time goes on new custom intents can be added, so that other components such as pocketsphinx or the TTS modules can be replaced.

+Mycroft is going to take over LibreTask functionality (which should also mirror Tasker functionality) so that it can control every aspect of the phone.
+Intent parsers should expose intents to Mycroft so they can act as plug-ins to the tasker service

 Eventually I am to individualize the Assistant to each user, and incorporate Machine Learning packages, but for now I am trying to replicate Mycrofts core functionality.